 Submissions to the journal may also include:

-First time authors are encouraged to submit papers / submissions to the ANZCJ which is supported by the Editorial Committee and Production Editor.
-Papers may be submitted to the production editor via e-mail at firstname.lastname@example.org or the Cambridge Publishing web based manuscript system.
-Please read the Instructions for Authors Guide and ensure all papers / submissions are accompanied by the Competing Interest Statement.
+First-time authors are encouraged to submit papers to the ANZCJ which is supported by the Editorial Committee and Managing Editor.
+All papers should be submitted to the Managing Editor via the Cambridge Publishing web based manuscript system.
+Please read the Instructions for Authors Guide.
+All inquiries should be made via email to email@example.com.

 Chair and Editor